 This should be run as a project in its own right and will typically involve experienced business analysts and business architects working with business people, subject matter experts and relevant technical experts such as enterprise, data and solution architects.

 The objective of the study is to get to the root, the essence, of the problem or opportunity and to recommend options for the way forward.

 The business study should identify the size and impact of the problem, the areas affected and the priority for taking action.

-The pace of change of modern business demands that such studies are quick but their recommendations must be well founded.
-You could try to embody the spirit of the hackathon.
+The pace of change in modern organisations demands that such studies are quick but their recommendations must be well founded.

 The goals for the change, and the justification for the investment in the change, need to be clearly defined and prioritised.
 These might be considered as the real business requirements.

 Initial Business Case

 All of the above should feed into the development of a business case, which may be formal or informal depending on the circumstances.